anthonyirwin82/linux-godot-build-and-deploy-to-itch/README.md

 **The version is always 1.0.0** If this is the case then the ```Version``` is not set in the ```Application``` section in the ```General``` tab of the ```Godot Project Settings```.

 **Butler is not uploading the game files** Make sure you have [installed butler](https://itch.io/docs/butler/installing.html) and have [logged into butler](https://itch.io/docs/butler/login.html) at least once, it remembers your credentials.
 See the buttler documentation below for further details.
-Also make sure the ```itch_path``` value is correct and that the ```builds/``` directory exists with the game build files.
+Also, make sure the ```itch_path``` value is correct and that the ```builds/``` directory exists with the game build files.

+**The web export is a downloadable zip file instead of playable in the browser** After your first deployment to itch.io you need to tell itch.io which file is the html playable version.
+In the 'Itch.io Dashboard' edit the game.
+Then set the ```Kind of project``` to ```html``` then tick the ```This file will be played in the web browser``` checkbox and set the setting for the html embedded game.

 ## Other documentation: